jaericho/jaericho.github.io/_posts/2016-09-06-Titan-Quest-Anniversary-Edition.md

 I hope TQAE will eventually be updated with some modern features of ARPGs.
 It’s still a fun game with a good storyline and fun skill-trees.
 It’s just that the edges are a little too rough.
 A little polish would extend the life of this great game.

 UPDATE 2017-12-01: There is a new expansion for TQ, Ragnarok.
-It adds a new class and many QoL improvements like starting at lvl40 to get to the new content faster, semi-auto loot for gold, potions and components, and probably more I haven’t found yet.
+It adds a new class and many QoL improvements like starting at lvl40 to get to the new content faster, semi-auto loot for gold, potions, and components, and probably more I haven’t found yet.